One for the History Books

 Three years after Yih married her husband, Stephen, at Riverside Church in 1953, the young couple moved to Albany, Oregon.
 They had two boys.
-And what eventually became her 26-year career in the Oregon legislature began, mundanely enough, with her fulfilling any request that her children’s teachers made.
+And what eventually became her twenty-six-year career in the Oregon legislature began, mundanely enough, with her fulfilling any request that her children’s teachers made.
 (Cookies?
 Yes!
 Field trip?
 Yes!
 Hot lunch program coordinator?
 Yes!)
-“I remembered Dean McIntosh’s words, and they would inspire me to be involved,” Yih recalls.
+“I remembered Dean McIntosh’s words and they would inspire me to be involved,” Yih recalls.

 When she was asked to survey a school board meeting to gauge her interest in running for a vacant seat, she hesitated but went because of McIntosh’s inspiration.
 “They spent an hour on which lawnmower the school should buy but five minutes dismissing a teacher who I thought was the best in the school,” she remembers.
 “I went for the position because I was mad.
 And I won.”
-Yih served on Albany’s school boards for a total of 13 years.
+Yih served on Albany’s school boards for a total of thirteen years.